OseAndrea/Data-Professional-Survey-Analysis/README.md

 This project focuses on data professionals with the aim of analyzing results from a survey taken by individuals in different career paths.
 This project shows my skills in analyzing and visualizing data, and deriving isights from given data set.

-_Disclaimer: The dataset used int his project is a dummy dataset used to practice and demonstrate skills in Power Bi.
+_Disclaimer: The dataset used in this project is a dummy dataset used to practice and demonstrate skills in Power Bi.
 They do not represent any company or organisation._

 -----